Hiking at Mill Bluff:

 I have been hiking at Mill Bluff Wisconsin State Park numerous times.
 I grew up and have lived close by most of my life, except for a few years here and there.

-My childhood and adolescents weren’t the best time in my life.
-When I look back at my youth most of my happy memories involve being outdoors.
+My childhood and adolescents weren’t the best time of my life.
+When I look back at my youth, most of my happy memories involve being outdoors.

 Everyone has a different idea of what hiking is:

 For me, it means getting outside, the more secluded, the better.
 I want quiet and seek to find peace in the beauty of nature.
 I don’t have to be alone for the solitude I am looking for, mostly it is mental solitude I need.

 This time spent outdoors helps to re-balance my emotions.
 Having my family or a friend on the trail with me is my happy place.
 I don’t want a lot of people, I am uncomfortable in a crowd, thus defeating the purpose of hiking.

 Hiking up Mill Bluff is a lot of stairs:

 Saturday was overcast and sprinkling on and off all day.
 What better time to go for a hike?
 As long as I prepare for inclement weather, I enjoy it.
 On a rainy day, there are fewer people on the trails and the hikers that we do pass feel like kindred spirits.

 This Saturday I arrived at Mill Bluff ready to appreciate it for something more than the park that I spent many of my childhood summers.

 There is one platform at the top of the bluff for viewing.